HAMMERHEAD-Space/QLawController.jl/README.md

 ## Overview

 Q-Law is a Lyapunov candidate function that provides a feedback guidance law for low-thrust spacecraft.
 Given current and target orbital elements, Q-Law computes the optimal thrust direction at each instant to minimize a proximity quotient Q, driving the spacecraft toward the target orbit.

-### Implemented Features

-Based on the formulation from Petropoulos (2003) with enhancements from Varga & Perez (2016):
+This implementation is based on the Q-Law formulation by Petropoulos with enhancements from Varga & Perez (equinoctial elements with semi-major axis, scaling, J2/eclipse effects) and Steffen, Falck & Faller (automatic differentiation approach).

-- Modified equinoctial orbital elements [p, f, g, h, k, L] with semi-major axis conversion (Varga & Perez)
-- Gauss Variational Equations (GVE) A-matrix for equinoctial elements
-- Q-Law Lyapunov function with scaling (Varga Eq.
-8) and penalty terms
-- Optimal thrust direction calculation (α\*, β\*)
-- Absolute and relative effectivity metrics (`AbsoluteEffectivity`, `RelativeEffectivity`)
-- Smooth activation function for AD-compatible coasting decisions
-- Eclipse/shadow modeling via AstroForceModels.jl
-- Three convergence criteria: `SummedErrorConvergence`, `MaxElementConvergence`, and `VargaConvergence`
-- Hybrid max-rate computation: exact analytical for semi-major axis, grid search over true longitude for f, g, h, k

 ## Installation